RustyDeGarmo/fundamentalsPractice/problemPicker/readme.md

 This will create the installer from the included jar file.
 Running the installer will create the application in "Program Files" and create a desktop shortcut.
 Remove the --win-shortcut part of the command if a desktop shortcut is not desired.

+Alternatively, you can simply run the application from the command line with either 'java FourProblemPicker' or 'java -jar FourProblemPicker.jar'